Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Experiments

 For deepfake detection experiments, we conduct experiments on the recently released Celeb-DF dataset~\cite{21}, consisting of $590$ real and $5,639$ fake videos.
 For image attribution experiments, a source database with genuine images needs to be selected, from which the fake images can be generated by various GAN models.
 We select two source datasets: CelebA~\cite{21} and LSUN~\cite{73}, for two experiments.
 From each source dataset, we construct a training set of $100K$ genuine and $100K$ fake face images produced by each of the same four GAN models used in Yu~\etal~\cite{11}, and a testing set with $10K$ genuine and $10K$ fake images per model.

-\minisection{Implementation details} Our framework is trained end-to-end with the loss functions of Eqn.~\ref{eqn:fen} and Eqn.~\ref{eqn:pn}.
-The loss weights are set to make the magnitudes of all loss terms comparable: $\lambda_1=0.05$, $\lambda_2 = 0.001$, $\lambda_3 = 0.1$, $\lambda_4 = 1$, $\gamma_1 = 5$, $\gamma_2 = 5$, $\gamma_3 = 5$.
-The value of $k$ for spectrum loss and repetitive loss in the fingerprint estimation is set to $50$.
-We use Adam optimizer with a learning rate of $0.0001$ for FEN and $0.001$ for PN.
-Our framework is trained with a batch size of $128$ for $10$ epochs.
+\minisection{Implementation details} Our framework is trained end-to-end with the loss functions of Eqn.~\ref{eqn:fen} and Eqn.~\ref{eq:J_final}.
+The loss weights are set to make the magnitudes of all loss terms comparable: $\lambda_1=0.05$, $\lambda_2 = 0.001$, $\lambda_3 = 0.1$, $\lambda_4 = 1$, $\gamma_1 = 5$, $\gamma_2 = 5$, $\gamma_3 = 5$, $\gamma_4 = 5$, $\gamma_5 = 5$, $\gamma_6 = 5$, $\gamma_7 = 1$, $\gamma_8 = 1$.
+The value of $f$ for spectrum loss and repetitive loss in the fingerprint estimation is set to $50$.
+For each of the four test sets, we calculate the number of clusters \textit{k} using the elbow method.
+We divide the data into different GM types and perform k-means clustering separately for each type.
+According to the sets defined in the supplementary, we obtain the value of \textit{k} as $11$, $11$, $15$, and $13$.
+We use Adam optimizer with a learning rate of $0.0001$.
+Our framework is trained with a batch size of $32$ for $10$ epochs.
 All the experiments are conducted using NVIDIA Tesla K$80$ GPUs.

-\minisection{Evaluation metrics} For network architecture prediction, we report the $L_1$ error for the regression estimation of continuous type parameters.
-As there is imbalance in the dataset for different parameters, we estimate the F1 score \cite{forman2010apples, jeni2013facing} for classification performance of discrete type parameters.
-For loss function type prediction, we also report the F1 score.
+\minisection{Evaluation metrics} For continuous type parameters, we report the $L_1$ error for the regression estimation of continuous type parameters.
+We also report the p-value of t-test, correlation coefficient, coefficient of determination~\cite{srivastava1995coefficient} and slope of the RANSAC regression line~\cite{fischler1981random} to show the effectiveness of regression in our approach.
+For discrete type parameters, as there is imbalance in the dataset for different parameters, we compute the F1 score \cite{forman2010apples, jeni2013facing} for classification performance.
+We also report classification accuracy for discrete-type parameters.
 For all cross-validation experiments, we report the averaged results across all images and all GMs.